Sonobeat History • 1969

 courtesy Johnny Schwertner

-January 1969 begins with Sonobeat co-founder Bill Josey Sr. driving the Josey family from Austin, Texas, to Los Angeles, California, to hand deliver Sonobeat's Johnny Winter album, The Progressive Blues Experiment, to Liberty Records general manager Bud Dain and national sales director Eli Bird.
-The master tape delivery completes the deal Sonobeat stricks just after New Year's Day to sell the Winter album to Liberty.
-While in Los Angeles, the Joseys tour half a dozen recording studios, including Liberty Recorders and United Western Studios, both on Sunset Boulevard in Hollywood, Wally Heider Recording (although Heider's most famous studio is in San Francisco, his LA-based studio is world famous) on Cahuenga in Hollywood (where the Joseys sit in on a recording session with drummer Sandy Nelson) and the up-and-coming Elektra Sound Recorders on La Cienega in West Hollywood.
+In mid-January 1969, Sonobeat co-founder Bill Josey Sr. drives the Josey family from Austin, Texas, to Los Angeles, California.
+The purpose of the cross-country trip is to hand deliver Sonobeat's Johnny Winter album, The Progressive Blues Experiment, to Liberty Records general manager Bud Dain and national sales director Eli Bird.
+The master tape delivery completes the deal Sonobeat strikes only a week earlier to sell the Winter album to Liberty.
+While in Los Angeles, the Joseys tour half a dozen recording studios, including Liberty Recorders and United Western Studios, both on Sunset Boulevard in Hollywood, Wally Heider Recording (although Heider's most famous studio is in San Francisco, his LA-based studio is also famous) on Cahuenga in Hollywood (where the Joseys sit in on a recording session with drummer Sandy Nelson), and the up-and-coming Elektra Sound Recorders on La Cienega in West Hollywood.
 They also visit Liberty's newly-acquired west coast record pressing plant, Research Craft, on North Fuller in Los Angeles.
 The trip is an eye-opener for Bill Sr. and Sonobeat co-founder Rim Kelley (Bill Josey Jr.), since this is the first time they've seen firsthand the inner workings of major recording studios.
 They consider the trip a great success, returning to Austin with a substantial advance against future royalties from the sale of the Winter album.
 They also return with new ideas for the future growth of Sonobeat.
-The Joseys stop on the drive back to Austin to visit the Sidney J. Wakefield & Company record pressing plant in Phoenix, Arizona.
-Wakefield masters and presses Sonobeat's vinyl single and album releases.
+The Joseys stop on the drive back to Austin to visit the Sidney J. Wakefield & Company record pressing plant in Phoenix, Arizona, where Sonobeat's vinyl single and album releases are mastered and pressed.

 While in Los Angeles, Bill Sr. gives an interview to Billboard, the weekly music industry trade journal.
 One of Bill's pet projects for Sonobeat has been to foster relationships with juke box record distributors in Texas because they buy hundreds of copies of individual singles, but in his Billboard interview, published in its January 25th issue, Bill criticizes juke box operators' slowness to embrace stereo singles.